digital-asset/daml/docs/source/app-dev/bindings-java/quickstart.rst

 .. _quickstart-start:

-Run the application using prototyping tools
+Run the Application Using Prototyping Tools
 *******************************************

 In this section, you will run the quickstart application and get introduced to the main tools for prototyping Daml: